davibrandao/hospital-sql/README.md

 # sql-senac
-Atividades com projetos reais com SQL
+Exercises with reals projects with SQL language